 Files added to the Interface section within your project can be accessed (read) through the user interface of your project, or with the exact URI.
 For additional security, add a new folder in the Interface section and name it "protected".
 Files added to the "protected" folder are accessible only to end users who are logged in to your authenticated project.

-See sample code by selecting Use an Example when you first create a project, and looking at the interface files included there.
-Or, start creating your interface with the Interface Builder, then look at the files created once you save your work.
+See sample code by creating your interface with the Interface Builder, then look at the files created once you save your work.

 This component of your project is optional, but in some cases can increase performance and improve the maintainability of your code.
 For example, you might aggregate API calls, perform validations, or execute other repeated tasks on the server-side.